HoloLabInc/ModerateWeightReductionTools/README.md

 1. Select the model you want to reduction, and make a object active.
 2. Open [HoloLab] tab in side panel of 3D view.
 3. Push [Start] button to output the model with reduced polygon mesh and optimized textures.
-4. (option) To export the model as FBX format, push [Texture] button to save the texture file.
+4. (option) To export the model as FBX format, push [Texture] button of "Export:" section to save the texture file.
-5. (option) To export the model as USDZ format, push [Original Model] button to remove the unnecessary original model and tetextures from the project.
+5. (option) To export the model as USDZ format, push [Original Model] button of "Delete:" section to remove the unnecessary original model and tetextures from the project.

 ## Settings